Everywhere I go, I’m thinking of New York — after all, it’s the greatest city in the world.

 If your favorite museum is the New Museum … Go to 180 Strand

 If you like contemporary art that’s smack in the middle of fast-paced, creative neighborhoods, visit 180 Strand.
-The gallery space is home to the freshest art shows in Londinium.
+The gallery space is home to the freshest art shows.
 Check their calendar to preview their exhibitions, then head on over to Somerset House which is only a quick walk for more art and a most stunning public courtyard.

 If your favorite museum is the Guggenheim … Go to the British Museum